kentdelpino/KENTer_LPC824/system/mick/readme.md

 -----

 Note on minimum:
- -Super Simple Tasker (SST) / scheduler, require that all tasks run to completion.
-Can be preempted -by higher priority tasks.
+ Super Simple Tasker (SST) / scheduler, require that all tasks run to completion.
+Can be preempted by higher priority tasks.
 SST is good for very small stacks(RAM).
-We actually have some RAM for -stacking and want multi-tasking and to be able to pause (delay) a tasks in a sequential process.
+We actually have some RAM for stacking and want multi-tasking and to be able to pause (delay) a tasks in a sequential process.

 Links: